Iron Canyon Fish Passage Project FAQ

 Will people have access to the park during construction?

-The immediate construction site is about a 1,000 foot stretch of canyon starting 0.20 miles upstream of Salmon Hole and a section of the north side bluff above Iron Canyon.
-[3] This area will not be available to the public during the construction periods.
+The immediate construction site is about a 800 foot stretch of canyon starting 0.20 miles upstream of Salmon Hole and a section of the north side bluff above Iron Canyon.3 This section will not be available to the public during construction.
 However, we will have public outreach events near the site for the public to learn more about the project and view it from a safe distance.
-During construction, a portion of Yahi Trail will be also be closed to recreationists for safety reasons.
+During construction, a portion of Yahi Trail will be closed to recreationists for safety reasons.
 This closure will start just upcanyon from Salmon Hole allowing recreationist to still access Salmon Hole.
-For those who wish to travel past this closure point on Yahi Trail, the 0.6 mile [4] section of Yahi Trail (from Parking Lot N/Salmon Hole to Parking Lot P) will be rerouted to the road.
+For those who wish to travel past this closure point on Yahi Trail, the 0.6 mile4 section of Yahi Trail (from Parking Lot N/Salmon Hole to Parking Lot P) will be rerouted to the road.
 All other trails in the park will remain accessible.
-Recreationists will not be able to access the stream channel within the construction site during construction, however popular swimming holes upstream (Browns Hole) and downstream (Salmon Hole, Bear Hole, and Alligator Hole) will be accessible.
+Recreationists will not be able to access the stream channel within the construction site during construction, however popular swimming holes upstream (Browns Hole) and downstream (Salmon Hole, Bear Hole, Day Camp, and Alligator Hole) will be accessible.

 Will I be able to hear the construction if I live nearby or am in upper park?